Use of Computer, Internal Network, Electronic Mail, and Internet

 -

 If a user inadvertently becomes connected to a site that contains material with prohibited content, the user must disconnect from that site immediately and inform a staff member of the incident.
-Students are encouraged to inform a staff member if they are aware that another user is accessing or has accessed prohibited material via the District’s technology resources.
+Students are encouraged to inform a staff member if they are aware that another user is accessing or has accessed prohibited material via our District’s technology resources.

 Education, Supervision, and Monitoring

-The District will promote safe online activity for students and educate students about appropriate online behavior, including interacting with other individuals on social networking websites and cyberbullying awareness and response.
+Our District will promote safe online activity for students and educate students about appropriate online behavior, including interacting with other individuals on social networking websites and cyberbullying awareness and response.
 This includes, but is not limited to:

 -